sergio-corredor-llopis/solar-analytics/README.md

 The pipeline transforms raw sensor readings into IEC 61724-compliant Performance Ratio (PR) metrics, with a validated accuracy of **0.003% vs independent Python (pandas/numpy) calculations**.

-It replaces a 500-line monolithic Python script with a fully modular, tested, and reproducible cloud pipeline — with an interactive Streamlit dashboard on top.
+It replaces a 500-line monolithic Python script with a fully modular, tested, and reproducible cloud pipeline, with an interactive Streamlit dashboard on top.

 ---